core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

-OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see {{Section 3.2 of RFC8613}}).

-The derivation of Sender/Recipient Keys and Common IV defined in OSCORE applies also to Group OSCORE, with the following modification compared to {{Section 3.2.1 of RFC8613}}.

-* If Group Encryption Algorithm in the Common Context is not set (see {{ssec-common-context-cs-enc-alg}}), then the 'alg_aead' element of the 'info' array  MUST specify AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), as per {{Section 5.4 of RFC8613}}.

-* Otherwise, the 'alg_aead' element of the 'info' array  MUST specify Group Encryption Algorithm from the Common Context as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

 The Sender ID SHALL be unique for each endpoint in a group with a certain tuple (Master Secret, Master Salt, Group Identifier), see {{Section 3.3 of RFC8613}}.

+The maximum length of a Sender ID in bytes equals L minus 6, where L is determined as follows.

+* If only one among the AEAD Algorithm and the Group Encryption Algorithm is set (see {{ssec-common-context-aead-alg}} and {{ssec-common-context-cs-enc-alg}}), then L is the AEAD nonce length for the set algorithm.

+* If both the AEAD Algorithm and the Group Encryption Algorithm are set, then L is the smallest AEAD nonce length among those of the two algorithms.

-With the exception of the authentication credential of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
+With the exception of the authentication credential of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context (see {{ssec-establishment-context-parameters}}).

 The authentication credentials in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
 An authentication credential can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's authentication credential.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's authentication credential in order to have it available to verify subsequent messages from that endpoint.

 An endpoint may admit a maximum number of Recipient Contexts for a same Security Context, e.g., due to memory limitations.
 After reaching that limit, the endpoint has to delete a current Recipient Context to install a new one, see {{ssec-loss-mutable-context-overflow}}.
 It is up to the application to define policies for Recipient Contexts to delete.

+## Establishment of Security Context Parameters ## {#ssec-establishment-context-parameters}

+OSCORE defines the derivation of Sender Context and Recipient Context (specifically, of Sender/Recipient Keys) and of the Common IV, from a set of input parameters (see {{Section 3.2 of RFC8613}}).

+The derivation of Sender/Recipient Keys and of the Common IV defined in OSCORE applies also to Group OSCORE, with the following modifications compared to {{Section 3.2.1 of RFC8613}}.

+* If Group Encryption Algorithm in the Common Context is set (see {{ssec-common-context-cs-enc-alg}}), then the 'alg_aead' element of the 'info' array MUST specify Group Encryption Algorithm from the Common Context as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this algorithm.

+* If Group Encryption Algorithm in the Common Context is not set, then the 'alg_aead' element of the 'info' array MUST specify AEAD Algorithm from the Common Context (see {{ssec-common-context-aead-alg}}), as per {{Section 5.4 of RFC8613}}.

+* When deriving the Common IV, the 'L' element of the 'info' array MUST specify the length of the Common IV in bytes, which is determined as defined in {{ssec-common-common-iv}}.

 ## Authentication Credentials ## {#sec-pub-key-format}